danielrotaermel/twitter2kinesis/README.md

-# flask-ansible-example
+# twitter2kinesis

-This is an example Flask app, ready to be deployed with a simplified Ansible playbook.
+A flask server that streams tweets from the twitter streaming api to AWS Kinesis, thanks to [@brennv](https://github.com/brennv/flask-ansible-example) it's ready to be deployed with a simplified Ansible playbook.
+Also there is a site.yml included that will deal wit the creation of a ec2 instance.
+Change the ami to your prefered distribution.

 The included deploy playbook will:
 - Install system apt packages